veerlosar/ERHS/README.md

 # ERHS
 Emotion Recognition from Human Speech based on Audio Features.
-Some notebooks left from old project.
+Some notebooks left from an old project.